 “How do we make Open Recognition Visible and Actionable?
 Do not overcomplicate!”

 On Wednesday 24 October the ePIC 2018 started.
 It is the 16th annual international conference on Recognition, Trust and Identity.
-The conference is hold at the Center for Research and Interdisciplinarity (CRI) in Paris.
+The conference is in the beautiful venue of the Center for Research and Interdisciplinarity (CRI) in Paris.

 The CRI experiments and spreads new ways of learning, teaching, conducting research and mobilizing collective intelligence in life, learning and digital sciences.